India: Global Supply Chain, Logistics, and Analytics

 All students are strongly urged to attend a Faculty-led Study Abroad Financial Workshop prior to submitting the signed application to OiED.
 These workshops are held throughout the semester.
 We will answer your questions about program payment schedule, cancellation policy, financial aid and other funding sources, financial planning, and other related topics.
 ALL IN-PERSON WORKSHOPS WILL BE HELD IN THE PLEMMONS STUDENT UNION.
 Online and evening workshops are available on (TBD).
 For workshop dates and to register for a workshop, please click here.

-* US citizens will need to apply for a visa before entering India
+4Some non-US citizens may need to apply for a visa prior to entering France.

 Appalachian reserves the right to cancel or alter the program format or to change costs in case of conditions beyond the university's control.
 Further details about Appalachian's withdrawal/cancellation policy can be found at this link.

 If you plan to use any form of financial aid (loans, grants, scholarships) to participate in a short-term, faculty-led education abroad program, we strongly recommend that you take the following steps before applying to the program: